chenxing3/Waveman/README.md

 ## Running on test data
 The test data is an audio file with format of wav (only support wav).
-Model is ./model.ckpt/BatNet/frozen_model.pb
-Species and corresponding to the labels are in ./list/Species_label.xlsx All the result in default folder ./TMP, the Result_summary.xls is the final result.
+All the frozen Model in directory ./model.ckpt/BatNet and named frozen_model.pb Species and corresponding to the labels are in ./list/Species_label.xlsx All the result in default folder ./TMP, the Result_summary.xls is the final result.
 All log is written in the file log_predict.txt in ./logs folder.

     $ python Prediction.py --AudioFile=./audio/test.wav

-If specify the output folder, please configure --Output, such as
+If specify the output folder, please configure --Output, such as:

     $ python Prediction.py --AudioFile=./audio/test.wav --Output=test